-The sad truth is that the majority of succulents are just not suited to a life in terrariums.
-In general (with some exceptions), succulents come from dry and arid regions.
+The majority of succulents are just not suited to a life in terrariums.
+In general succulents come from dry and arid regions, though there are exceptions.
 Most succulents also very much like being exposed to at least some sun though just how much sun will differ from species to species.

 While there are shade tolerant succulents out there, most will like an airy spot which is very hard to achieve in a terrarium as they can have very small openings.